seberg/numpy/doc/neps/nep-0033-extensible-dtypes.rst

 supported for the time being by falling back to the old definitions, but will be deprecated.

-A _possible_ solution to hide the implementation from the user and thus make it extensible in the future is to model the API after pythons stable API [PEP-384]:
+A *possible* solution is to hide the implementation from the user and thus make it extensible in the future is to model the API after Python's stable API [PEP-384]:

 .. code-block:: C